visual-framework/vf-core/components/vf-blockquote/README.md

 - Self-quoting or usage as a pull quote should be avoided in the context of the page/content.
 This component should not be used to highlight a portion of text from the same content.
 - `Vf-blockquotes` should not be used solely for decorative purposes, ensuring that the quoted text adds value to the content.

+### Size

+When using vf-blockquote with headings that have smaller font sizes such as 24 px, it is recommended to use the small-vf-blockquote variant as the default blockquote variant has a font size of 28px and could compete with smaller heading sizes for attention.
+When showing multiple quotes in a section, such as testimonials or multiple endorsements the small variant is recommended.

 ### Accessibility